BrandonFirmstone/portfolio2/README.md

 ### Aesthetic Bugs
 - 12/08/2021 - There's a slight wobble left to right on mobile view.
 Nothing seems to exceed the width of the screen, but even adding `overflow-x: hidden !important` hasn't fixed the issue.
+UPDATE: After restarting my browser it now works as expected.

 ### Functional Bugs